Hooded22/Hooded22/README.md

 # Welcome to my profile #

 ### Few words about me ###
-- I`m mobile apps developer. 📱
+- JavaScript Developer
-- I`m working mainly in React Native. ⚛️
+- Working in React.js and React Native. ⚛️
-- Currently I`m learing Node.js with express. 🍃
+- Still learing, currently Node.js with express. 🍃

 ### About repos ###
-- All of my repos contain things on which I`m working curretly for learn. 👨‍🎓
+- Few of them are project on which I was working on university 👨‍🎓
+- All are things which I've done to learn something new
 - Mostly of them could be not finished but still in progress 🧪

 ### How to contact me 📩 ###